What is: Pupa

 Definition and Context

-Pupa is an anime that stands out for its dark narrative and elements of psychological horror.
-Launched in 2014, the series is based on a manga of the same name, written by Sayaka Mogi.
-The plot revolves around two brothers, Utsutsu and Yume, who face a distorted and terrifying reality after being exposed to a virus that turns people into monsters.
-The anime is known for its unique and disturbing approach, exploring themes of loss, transformation, and the fight for survival in a hostile world.
-The anime's visual aesthetic, combined with its immersive soundtrack, contributes to the oppressive atmosphere that permeates the entire work, making it a remarkable experience for fans of the genre.
+Pupa is an anime known for its dark narrative and psychological horror elements.
+Released in 2014, the series is based on a manga of the same name, written by Sayaka Mogi.
+The plot revolves around two siblings, Utsutsu and Yume, who face a distorted and terrifying reality after being exposed to a virus that transforms people into monsters.
+The anime is known for its unique and disturbing approach, exploring themes such as loss, transformation, and the struggle for survival in a hostile world.
+The anime's visual aesthetic, combined with its captivating soundtrack, contributes to the oppressive atmosphere that permeates the entire series, making it a remarkable experience for fans of the genre.

 Anime Production